Deputy Head, School of Medicine

 |Fax||+61 3 6226 2870|

-Dr Bereznicki commenced teaching at the School of Pharmacy in 2007, and is now Senior Lecturer in Pharmacy Practice, Associate Head (Pharmacy) and Deputy Head of the School of Medicine.
+A/Prof Bereznicki commenced teaching at Pharmacy in 2007, and is now Associate Professor in Pharmacy Practice, Associate Head (Pharmacy) and Deputy Head of the School of Medicine.
 He teaches a diverse range of topics related to pharmacy practice including ethics, law, quality use of medicines, communication, non-prescription medicines and the identification and resolution of drug-related problems.
-He is also the School Honours Co-ordinator.
+He is also the Honours Co-ordinator.

-Dr Bereznicki graduated from the Tasmanian School of Pharmacy in 2002 with first class honours.
+Dr Bereznicki graduated from the University of Tasmania's Discipline of Pharmacy in 2002 with first class honours.
 In 2003, he was an inaugural recipient of a National Institute of Clinical Studies PhD Scholarship.
 His research program was focused on the implementation of strategies to improve the quality use of anticoagulants in the hospital and community settings.
-He was appointed at the Tasmanian School of Pharmacy in 2007 and is currently a Senior Lecturer in Pharmacy Practice.
+He was appointed at the University of Tasmania's Pharmacy in 2007 and is currently a Senior Lecturer in Pharmacy Practice.
 He is recognised as a leader in Australian pharmacy practice research and education, and has received a number of recent local and national awards recognising his work.
 He is dedicated to improving pharmacy practice in Australia through education, research and advocacy and was the 2008 Australian Young Pharmacist of the Year.
 In addition to his teaching and research activities, A/Prof Bereznicki is actively engaged in professional pharmacy practice; he works regularly in community pharmacy, writes regularly for the Australian Pharmacist and performs medication reviews and consultant pharmacist activities.